Last updated: August 3, 2017

 No Permission for Audio

-Please note that public video displays for Reading Room windows should not have any audio component, whether music or spoken word.
+Please note that public electronic displays for Reading Room windows should not have any audio component, whether music or spoken word.
 There are complex copyright issues involved with the recording and public performance of music in audio-visual productions.
-The best solution is to make silent visual displays.
+The best solution is to make silent electronic displays.
 Furthermore, playing audio on a public street can be a violation of local noise ordinances.
 Even when it is legally allowed to have speakers on the street, audio has a way of imposing on the private thoughts of passers-by that can be intrusive.
 Note that certain audio-visual programming made available to Reading Rooms by CSPS or The Mother Church (TMC) contain audio which is perfectly appropriate to play inside of the Reading Room itself, but not to the public on the street outside the Reading Room.
 Examples would include Sentinel audio chats from Christian Science JSH-Online, Daily Lift podcast, Annual Meeting videos, etc. Please contact firstname.lastname@example.org if you have questions about this.

 Use of PDFs of Magazine and Product Covers, Tables of Contents, Two-Page Spreads, and Other Print Promotional Materials Provided on this website

 A range of pre-approved promotional materials are provided on http://rrwholesale.buysub.com/downloads.html in PDF formats for print uses, including for print display in Reading Room windows.
-These Guidelines expand the permitted uses of these print-approved PDFs to include use in public video displays for Reading Room windows, but only when used in compliance with the conditions specified below.
+These Guidelines expand the permitted uses of these print-approved PDFs to include use in electronic displays for Reading Room windows, but only when used in compliance with the conditions specified below.
 These print-approved PDFs include, but are not limited to:

 - cover and table of contents PDFs for The Christian Science Journal, the Christian Science Sentinel, and The Herald of Christian Science